open-gamma-ray-astro/gamma-astro-data-formats/source/results/binned_likelihoods/index.rst

   of energy dispersion.
 A first order correction can be obtained by scanning the likelihood with a spectral model (e.g. a power-law with index 2) that is close in shape to the spectral models that will be ultimately be tested.
-However in analyses where the influence of energy response is broad and non-diagonal the systematic errors arising from the approximate treatment of energy dispersion may exceed the statistical errors.
-In LAT analyses energy dispersion can become significant effect when using data below 100 MeV (see ).
+However in analyses where the energy response matrix is particularly broad or non-diagonal the systematic errors arising from the approximate treatment of energy dispersion may exceed the statistical errors.
+In LAT analyses energy dispersion can become significant effect when using data below 100 MeV (see `LAT_edisp_usage`_).
 However when using an Index=2.0 and considering energies above 100 MeV, the spectral bias is less than 3\% for models with indices between 1 and 3.5.

 .. _likelihood_sed: